chrisgrieser/nvim-various-textobjs/README.md

 	-- select URL
 	require("various-textobjs").url()

-	-- plugin only switches to visual mode when textobj found local foundURL = vim.fn.mode():find("v")
+	-- plugin only switches to visual mode when textobj is found local foundURL = vim.fn.mode():find("v")
 	if not foundURL then return end